 Changyou conducts substantially all of its operations through Gamease, Guanyou Gamespace and Shanghai ICE, its VIEs, which generate substantially all of its revenues.
 As our VIEs are not owned by Changyou's subsidiaries, they are not able to make dividend payments to the subsidiaries.
 Instead, each of AmazGame, Gamespace and ICE WFOE, as Changyou's subsidiaries in China, entered into a number of contracts with its corresponding VIE, pursuant to which the VIE pays the PRC subsidiary of Changyou for certain services that the PRC subsidiary of Changyou provides to the VIE.
 However, depending on the nature of services provided, certain of these payments are subject to PRC taxes at different rates, including business taxes and VATs, which effectively reduce the amount that Changyou receives from the VIEs.
 Changyou cannot assure that the PRC government will not impose restrictions on such payments or change the tax rates applicable to such payments.
-Any such restrictions on such payment or increases in the applicable tax rates may materially and adversely affect Changyou's ability to receive payments from the VIEs or the amount of such payments, and may in turn materially and adversely affect its business, its net income and its ability to pay dividends to its shareholders and ADS holders.
+Any such restrictions on such payments from the VIEs or the amount of such payments, and may in turn materially and adversely affect its business, its net income and its ability to pay dividends to its shareholders and ADS holders.